-15 pages.
-A motion for oral argument will not be permitted.
-A motion for reconsideration will be decided by the judge or panel which rendered the decision.
-A motion for review of a single-judge decision will be referred to a panel.
-A motion for review of a panel decision will be referred to all of the judges.
-Consideration or review by the full Court requires the vote of a majority of the judges, but such a vote need not be taken unless a judge requests it.
-The Clerk may return an untimely motion or one which fails to include the statement required by subsection (e) of this rule.
+(g) Response; Action on the Motion.
+No response to a motion under this rule may be filed unless it is requested by the Court, but a motion for panel or full Court decision ordinarily will not be granted without such a request.
+A motion for reconsideration will be decided by the judge or panel that rendered the decision.
+A motion for panel decision will be referred to a panel.
+A motion for full Court decision will be referred to all of the judges.
+Consideration by the full Court requires the vote of a majority of the judges.
+The Clerk shall return an untimely motion or one that fails to include the statement required by subsection (e) of this rule.